Grants for Dissertation Research $12,000 Maximum for Two Years

 All budgets are subject to strict administrative review.
 No project will be funded until all the appropriate items have been approved.Submission of Proposals

 Proposals must be submitted by eligible UC graduate students using the online application site.
-The items required in a complete application are listed below and on the online application submission application.
+The items required in a complete application are listed below and on the online application site.
 Each of the items must be completed online before you will be allowed to submit the entire application.

-In addition, three hard copy sets of one complete proposal packet (original plus two copies), including the Institutional Approval Form with original signatures, must be submitted to UC MEXUS at the address listed below within 10 days following the online application deadline of September 23, 2013, for the application to be considered complete (i.e., by October 4, 2013).
+In addition, two hard copy sets of one complete proposal packet (original plus one copy), including the Institutional Approval Form with original signatures, must be submitted to UC MEXUS at the address listed below within 10 days following the online application deadline of September 15, 2014, for the application to be considered complete (i.e., by September 26, 2014).
 The proposal packets must include hard copies of all files uploaded to the online application submission site.

 - Application Cover Sheet, providing summary information about the project, student, advisor, and additional academic participants.
 For the hard copies to be sent after submitting the application electronically, the cover sheet can be printed out directly from the online application site, where it says "print application."
 Keep in mind that the abstract should be understandable to a review committee of diverse academic expertise.